Editor: Dr Tim

-The recently published volume 16 of Quarterly for Chess History includes a highly favourable 10-page review of Tim's book by the journal's editor Dr Vlastimil Fiala.
+Volume 16 of Quarterly for Chess History included a highly favourable 10-page review of Tim's history of correspondence chess by the journal's editor Dr Vlastimil Fiala.
 Download in PDF.

 The book is published by McFarland and available through usual chess outlets worldwide.
 The ISBN (for orders through bookshops) is 978-0-7864-4553-0.

 The book was short-listed for the English Chess Federation's 2011 Book of the Year award.
 The citation read as follows:

 Correspondence Chess in Britain and Ireland 1824-1987 Tim Harding McFarland pp433 £34.95

 Based on his doctoral thesis and subsequently expanded into this book Harding has produced a comprehensive history of a facet of chess playing which has its own set of values and leading exponents.
 The book is well illustrated with pictures and documents from the past and as always with McFarland beautifully printed.
 A fascinating insight into the past, particularly before 1900.

 Some critical responses in the press and on the Web:

 Review by James Pratt at British Chess Magazine:

 We hope all readers will equip themselves with this excellent tome.
 Quite in the league of Forster's Amos Burn, we heartily recommend this detailed history.

 This book is simply excellent!
 It is a repository of facts and other information gleaned from meticulous research using primary sources of material where possible such as manuscripts, newspaper columns, books and other articles.
 The book also contains over 180 annotated games and, above all, a well-written wonderful story that should gladden the heart of any correspondence player...